 - How to move forward

-The SaaS product I built is Inspector, a real-time monitoring tool that helps software developers to avoid losing customers and money due to technical problems in their applications.
+The SaaS product I built is Inspector, a Code Execution Monitoring tool that helps software developers to identify bugs and bottlenecks in their applications before customers do with a simple, lightweight software library.

 Detecting the problem